Marseille Observatory: 19th century

 There was also instruments and facilities for magnetic studies.

 1872 Marseilles reported several new nebula discovered using the Eichens searcher.

 In 1873 Marseilles Observatory announced the discovery of 300 new nebula.
-Of these 75 had there positions accurately cataloged, which was done by comparing the location of the nebula with previously cataloged stars of known position.
+Of these 75 had their positions accurately cataloged, which was done by comparing the location of the nebula with previously cataloged stars of known position.

-In 1873 Marseilles Observatory detached from Paris Observatory.
+In 1873 Marseilles Observatory detached from the Paris Observatory.

 In 1874 the Comet C/1874 H1 was discovered from the observatory.

 20th century

 In 1914, the Orion nebula was observed with the Perot-Fabry interferometer.

 In 1965 the Foucault 80 cm reflecting telescope was retired.

 In 1989 the Marseille telescope was completed at the observatory, and then sent to the southern hemisphere later that year.
-The telescope is a reflecting telescope with 36 cm (~14.2") diameter mirror with a low-expansion glass-ceramic and of the Richey-Chrétien type.
+The telescope is a reflecting telescope with 36 cm (~14.2") diameter mirror with a low-expansion glass-ceramic of the Richey-Chrétien type.